sh3rIIf/base-api/README.md

 All documentation related to the repo can be found here.

 ### testing
-Files related to testing eg. postman scripts can be found here.
+Files related to testing e.g. postman scripts can be found here.

 ### docker - TODO
-Docker compose files to startup relevant infrastructure for use with the repo eg. redis server for caching.
+Docker compose files to startup relevant infrastructure for use with the repo e.g. redis server for caching.
 Also add dockerfile to containerise the monolith.

 ## TODO
 Following to be included in future releases(excludes items marked as TODO in other sections):